bluzelle/curium/docs/public/buildvalidatorsentry.md

     Note down the sentry hostnames and respective node id's.
 You will need these next.

+6. If you are ONLY setting up a validator, do the following.
+Otherwise, if you are setting up both a validator AND a sentry, ONLY do the following on the sentry.

-6. Edit ".blzd/config/config/config.toml".
+    Edit ".blzd/config/config/config.toml".
 Add the hostnames and node id's and ports of each of the sentries found earlier, as a comma-separated list, to the "persistent_peers" value (replace the existing value, if any), as follows: